tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/产品简介/基本概念_intl_en.md

 UserID (user ID) uniquely identifies a user in a TRTC application.

 - `UserID` is a mapping of the user accounts of your project in Tencent Cloud.
-Normally, you can use a username as a `UserID`.
+Normally, you can use a username as `UserID`.
 - `UserID` should preferably be 32 bytes or shorter.
 It can contain digits, underscores, and letters (case sensitive).

 ### Room